cran/ggsoccer/README.md

 NOTE: Ordinarily, we would just do this with `scale_y_reverse`.
-However, due to a [bug in ggplot2](https://github.com/tidyverse/ggplot2/issues/3120), this results in certain elements of the pitch (center and penalty box arcs) failing to render.
-Instead, we can flip the y coordinates manually (`100 - y` in this case).
+However, due to a [bug in ggplot2](https://github.com/tidyverse/ggplot2/issues/3120), this results in certain elements of the pitch (centre circle and penalty box arcs) failing to render.
+Instead, we can flip the y coordinates manually (`100
+- y` in this case).

 ``` r